tiann/cargo-ndk/README.md

-# cargo-ndk - Build Rust code for Android
+# cargo-xdk - Build Rust code for Android

 This cargo extension handles all the environment configuration needed for successfully building libraries for Android from a Rust codebase, with support for generating the correct `jniLibs` directory structure.